julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, March 30, 2025.
+Monday, March 31, 2025.
 Quote of the day:

-> "But time growing old teaches all things." - Aeschylus
+> "Words have no power to impress the mind without the exquisite horror of their reality." - Edgar Allan Poe